NiptictLab/ACET_2022_templates/poster/README.md

 # CADT Latex Poster Template

-For your convenience, we prepared a beamer poster style latex template for the ACET Conference 2022.
+For your convenience, we prepared a beamer poster style latex template (default to A0 size) for the ACET Conference 2022.

 Written by Ye Kyaw Thu, Affiliate Professor, CADT, Cambodia
 Last updated: 28 June 2022